DylanCummins4167/potential-enigma-2/README.md

 ## Installation

-All that is required to install the application is to search it's name in a web browser, "License Program", and install the program onto your personal computer or mobil device.
+All that is required to install the application is to search it's name in a web browser, "License Program", and install the program onto your personal computer or mobile device.